3 Weeks. This course is not currently scheduled for 2018. However, training may be arranged if there is interest from members or signatory employers.

-The course will provide the necessary theoretical knowledge and practical skills for entry level into the trade.
-Further on-the-job experience will be required to advance to the position of Journey-person Plant Operator.
+The course will provide the theoretical knowledge and practical skills you need to enter this trade.
+Further on-the-job experience will be required to advance to the position of Journeyperson Plant Operator.

 Wallet cards and certificates of completion will be issued upon successful completion of the course.